Sarathi7777/EV-User-Intelligence-Recommendation-Platform/README.md

 ## 🎉 Success!

-Once configured, your EV platform will have:
+Once configured, your EV User Intelligence will have:
 - ✅ Real charging station data from 8+ countries
 - ✅ Enterprise-grade data storage with Snowflake
 - ✅ Advanced analytics and ML capabilities